Multnomah Falls - Wahkeena Falls Loop Hike

 Fairy Falls

-Continue down a few switchbacks and stop for a moment at Lemmons Viewpoint, an overlook honoring Keith Lemmons, a firefighter who died battling a wildfire.
+Continue down a few switchbacks and stop for a moment at Lemmons Viewpoint.
+It honors Keith Lemmons, a firefighter who died battling a wildfire.
 Lemmons Viewpoint overlooks the Columbia River and Washington State, with views extending to Beacon Rock.
-It is a good place to catch your breath, stop for pictures, and have a snack.

 Upper Wahkeena Falls